buidler-labs/hashgraph-venin-docs/src.docs/markdown/introduction.md

 [^dapp]: decentralized application

 :::note Disclaimer
-This project is not an official Hedera project.
-It is an independent, community driven, effort to bring clarity and _joy_ towards developing smart-contract applications on the Hedera network-chain ecosystem.
+This project is an independent, community driven, effort to bring clarity and _joy_ towards developing smart-contract applications on the Hedera network-chain ecosystem.

 Having said that, we have been [featured on Hedera's blog](https://hedera.com/blog/meet-strato-a-concise-yet-powerful-sdk-alternative-for-js-devs) and, hopefully, will continue to be so as Venin draws closer to a more stable-badge status.
 :::